hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - shared across multiple security solutions and provides industry-leading security protections and efficacy
     - driven by intelligence infrastructure, product and service telemetry, public and private feeds and the open source community
     - <span style="color: #bb6600;">real-time threat intelligence</span> and security protection
-  - IP and Domain Data Center
+  - IP and Domain Reputation Center
     - tracking the <span style="color: #bb6600;">reputation of IP addresses for email and web traffic</span>
     - the most comprehensive real-time threat detection network
     - data made up of daily security intelligence across millions of deployed web, email, firewall and IPS appliances